 Welcome to Uganda’s capital, welcome to one of the craziest cities in Africa!
 Little did I know that visiting Kampala was going to be such a wild adventure when I headed out there.
 On arrival I could sense the intensity, but it only got better when I started exploring the city.

 This is your guide for the best places to visit and things to do in Kampala, based on my own experiences and update in March 2023.

-Many people traveling to Uganda skip Kampala, as they hear there is not much to do.
+Many people traveling to Uganda skip Kampala as they hear there is not much to do.
 Well… if people keep on spreading these rumours, I don’t blame travelers.
-After my experiences in the city I felt the task to tell people how incredible it is to travel to Kampala and at least give it a chance for 1 or 2 days.
+But after my experiences in the city I felt I had to tell tourists how incredible it is to travel to Kampala and at least give it a chance for 1 or 2 days.
 But to be honest…

 Kampala is not for everyone!

 Have a look at my vlog with my first impressions of Kampala and decide for yourself.

-Did you travel to Uganda to see the mountain gorillas in Bwindi National Park, see the tree climbing lions in Queen Elizabeth National Park or take a boat tour on the Nile River?
+Traveling to Uganda to see the mountain gorillas in Bwindi National Park, see the tree climbing lions in Queen Elizabeth National Park or for a boat tour on the Nile River?
 Then visiting Kampala might not be your thing.
-Uganda’s capital is NOT a beautiful city, it not a clean and relaxing place, but it is one heck of an amazing experience!
+Uganda’s capital is NOT a beautiful city, it not a clean nor a relaxing place, but it is one heck of an amazing experience!